mlsapplications/hello-world/README.md

 This is my first repository on GitHub
 This is an additon in the master branch.

-One hopes that these changes will pass muster and get committed.
+One hope is that these changes will pass muster and get committed.